Transformers (2004 video game): Plot

 The game doesn't follow the already established storyline of the Armada series, but has a similar premise.
 Millions of years ago, Mini-Cons - miniature Transformers who can grant Cybertronians special powers if merged with them - fled Cybertron and crash-landed on Earth, where they went into stasis.
-In the present, the Autobots, led by Optimus Prime, and the Decepticons, led by the Megatron, are engaged in a deadly war for control of Cybertron.
+In the present, the Autobots, led by Optimus Prime, and the Decepticons, led by Megatron, are engaged in a deadly war for control of Cybertron.
 The game's opening sequence shows Megatron launching a final assault on the Autobot Headquarters on Cybertron, alongside his Decepticlones, a large army of Decepticon drones.
 The Decepticlones soon overpower the Autobot resistance, as Megatron and Optimus engage in a one-on-one fight.
 Before the winner can be decided, a Mini-Con distress beacon activates on Earth.
 Well-aware of what this means, Megatron and his Decepticlone forces abandon the battle and head to Earth to find the Mini-Cons, believing their powers will guarantee the Decepticons' victory.
 Meanwhile, Optimus, Red Alert, and Hot Shot return to their headquarters, from where they operate a Space Bridge to travel to various locations across the planet and retrieve the Mini-Cons before the Decepticons can.

 They first travel to the Amazon, where they retrieve several Mini-Cons and fight Decepticlone patrols.
 Eventually, the Autobots encounter Cyclonus at some ancient ruins, who dispatches a Decepticlone Heavy Unit to attack them.
-After destroying it and chasing Cyclonus away, the Autobots find the Mini-Cons Sparkplug, Jolt, and Longarm, who send out a call to the other Mini-Cons on Earth and join the Autobots in the search for their bretheren.
+After destroying it and chasing Cyclonus away, the Autobots find the Mini-Cons Sparkplug, Jolt, and Longarm, who send out a call to the other Mini-Cons on Earth and join the Autobots in the search for their brethren.
 The Autobots next go to Antarctica, making their way past icy canyons, an open glacial area, and a crashed human plane and ice breaker in order to reach a research facility, where the Decepticons have already found more Mini-Cons.
-They defeat the Decepticlone guards and Starscream, before planing to return to the Amazon to stop Cyclonus.
+They defeat the Decepticlone guards and Starscream, before planning to return to the Amazon to stop Cyclonus.
 The Autobots depart, unaware that Starscream is still online.